dcos/adminrouter/README.md

 ## Service Endpoints

-Admin Router allows marathon tasks to define custom service UI and HTTP endpoints, which are made available via `<dcos-cluster>/services/<service-name>`.
-This can be achieved by setting the following marathon task labels:
+Admin Router allows Marathon tasks to define custom service UI and HTTP endpoints, which are made available via `<dcos-cluster>/service/<service-name>`.
+This can be achieved by setting the following Marathon task labels:

 ```
 "labels": {